Battles (band): Career

-Battles' second album, Gloss Drop, was released on June 6, 2011 featuring guests including Gary Numan, Kazu Makino, and Yamantaka Eye, and the band announced a spring tour in support of the record.
-In December 2011 the band curated the All Tomorrow's Parties "Nightmare Before Christmas" festival in Minehead, England alongside co-curators Les Savy Fav and Caribou.
+Battles' second album, Gloss Drop, was released on June 6, 2011, featuring guests including Gary Numan, Kazu Makino, and Yamantaka Eye.
+The band announced a spring tour in support of the record.
+In December 2011, the band curated the All Tomorrow's Parties "Nightmare Before Christmas" festival in Minehead, England alongside co-curators Les Savy Fav and Caribou.
 From February to April 2012, a series of four 12" vinyl EPs were released, titled Dross Glop (a spoonerism of the album's title) 1 through 4, featuring dance remixes of all the songs on Gloss Drop by various artists, including Gui Boratto, Kode9 and Hudson Mohawke.
 A compilation album featuring the 11 remixes (plus one not included, "Sundome") was released on April 16, 2012.

-Third album, In 2014, La Di Da Di, was released on September 18, 2015.
+In 2014, their third album, La Di Da Di, was released on September 18, 2015.
 This was preceded by a live session through Warp Records of them performing four new songs in New York City.
 The stream was up for 24 hours only, and was set on a constant loop.

 Konopka left the band in 2018, although the news was not confirmed until May 2019.
 The band played their first show as a duo in July 2019, at the Dour Festival in Belgium.
 Their fourth album, Juice B Crypts, was released on October 18, 2019.
 It features collaborations with Shabazz Palaces, Liquid Liquid's Sal Principato, Xenia Rubinos, Jon Anderson of Yes and Tune-Yards' Merrill Garbus.

 In December 2021, it was announced the band would tour North America in April and May 2022 as the opening act on Primus' A Tribute to Kings tour.
+In September 2023, the band was the opening act for Mr. Bungle's seven-date North American tour.